COVID-19 Telemedicine Rules: Ensure Compliance to Protect Your Practice

 Amid many ongoing developments in the coordinated response to COVID-19, health care providers who are now eligible to provide telehealth services face an onerous task of ensuring adherence to complex regulatory and coverage requirements prior to submitting claims for reimbursement.

 At Hendershot Cowart, P.C., our health and medical law team is actively counseling health care providers across Texas and the U.S. in a range of matters arising from the coronavirus outbreak.
-That includes eligibility evaluations, Medicare matters, and complex telemedicine rules and guidelines for coding, billing for services, reimbursement, technology, and regulatory compliance.
+That includes eligibility evaluations, Medicare matters, and complex telemedicine rules and guidelines for coding, telehealth compliance, billing for services, reimbursement, technology, and regulatory compliance.
 Contact us to speak with an attorney.